Approval is a perfect Condorcet method, and I have permanently solved the Condorcet paradox. April Fools!

 And if you are a true Condorcetist who read this far, I would like to extend my genuine thanks for getting through this complete mathematical abuse of the term “Condorcet”.
 However, I hope that it at least convinced you that Approval is, in fact, a two-tiered Condorcet method.
 Whether or not that changes your opinion of Approval, I leave that up to you!

-Here are some more articles you might like to read next:
+and here are some related posts you might like to read next: